QuakeWatch Server Manual

 Distribution System (QWIDS) provides an end-to-end implementation for

-support, a high level of configurability, persistent archiving of
+multi-platform support, a high level of configurability, persistent

 The QuakeWatch server operates as a "hub",

-of QuakeWatch-client applications.
-It receives its data from
+any number of QuakeWatch-client applications.
+It receives its

 for resending requested messages, allowing clients to catch-up on